About 95% of Erhus come with friction pegs, and all the good/expensive/valuable Erhu come with friction pegs.

 If you have tuned an Erhu with friction pegs before, you would agree that it is sometimes difficult to get it exactly in tune.
 When it’s a little flat and you would like turn the peg just a little to get it in tune, it goes a little sharp.
-Then you turn it loose a little and it becomes a little flat.
+Then you turn it loose a little and it becomes a too flat.

 Fortunately, there are 2 ways you can fine tune the open strings of your Erhu with friction pegs.